HDX video conferencing and webcam video compression

 - Windows Media Redirection

 If a webcam supports hardware encoding, HDX video compression uses the hardware encoding by default.
 Hardware encoding might consume more bandwidth than software encoding.
-To force software compression, add the following DWORD key value to the registry key on the client.
+To force software compression, add the following value to the registry key on the client.
 For information, see Webcam software compression in the list of features managed through the registry.

 HDX webcam video compression requirements